Political Party of Radicals: Organisational structure

 The highest organ of the PPR was the party convention, which convened once a year.
 It appointed the party board, decided the order of candidates on candidate lists for the House of Representatives, Senate and European Parliament and had the final say over the party programme.

 Linked organisations

 The PPR published its own magazine which was called Radicals Paper (Dutch: Radikalenkrant) between 1968 and 1973 and 1982 and 1990 and PPR Action Paper (Dutch: PPR aktiekrant; PPRAK) between 1973 and 1981.

 The PPR's youth was organised in the Political Party of Radicals Youth (Dutch: Politieke Partij Radicalen Jeugd; PPRJ).
 In 1991 the PPRJ merged into DWARS GroenLinks youth.

 In the 1980s the scientific institute of the PPR cooperated strongly with the scientific institutes of the PSP and CPN.
 They published De Helling together since 1987.
-The Rode Draad was published since 1985 it was a magazine for municipal and provincial councillors of both the PSP, PPR and CPN.
+The Rode Draad was published since 1985, which was a magazine for municipal and provincial councillors of both the PSP, PPR and CPN.